jg-rp/ruby-json-p3/README.md

 - [Python JSONPath](https://github.com/jg-rp/python-jsonpath) - Another Python package implementing JSONPath, but with additional features and customization options.
 - [JSON P3](https://github.com/jg-rp/json-p3) - RFC 9535 implemented in TypeScript.

-## API
+## Quick start

 ### find

 `find(query, value) -> Array[JSONPathNode]`

 Apply JSONPath expression _query_ to JSON-like data _value_.
-An array of JSONPathNode instance is returned, one node for each value matched by _query_.
+An array of JSONPathNode instances is returned, one node for each value matched by _query_.
 The returned array will be empty if there were no matches.

 Each `JSONPathNode` has: